datacommonsorg/data/scripts/biomedical/NCBI_Gene/README.md

 ## About the Dataset

+"[NCBI Gene](https://www.ncbi.nlm.nih.gov/gene) supplies gene-specific connections in the nexus of map, sequence, expression, structure, function, citation, and homology data.
+Unique identifiers are assigned to genes with defining sequences, genes with known map positions, and genes inferred from phenotypic information.
+These gene identifiers are used throughout NCBI's databases and tracked through updates of annotation.
+Gene includes genomes represented by [NCBI Reference Sequences](https://www.ncbi.nlm.nih.gov/refseq/) (or RefSeqs) and is integrated for indexing and query and retrieval from NCBI's Entrez and [E-Utilities](https://www.ncbi.nlm.nih.gov/books/NBK25501/) systems.
+Gene comprises sequences from thousands of distinct taxonomic identifiers, ranging from viruses to bacteria to eukaryotes.
+It represents chromosomes, organelles, plasmids, viruses, transcripts, and millions of proteins."

 ### Download URL

 NCBI Gene data can be downloaded from the National Center for Biotechnology Information (NCBI) using their FTP Site